Point System & Sanctions

 - Where an accumulation of points could potentially lead to suspension or dismissal, the case will be heard through an administrative hearing.

-- Students suspended due to accumulation of student conduct points and who are readmitted to Guilford may return with a prescribed amount of points assigned by the Readmission Committee.
+- Students suspended due to accumulation of student conduct points and who are readmitted to Guilford may return with a prescribed amount of points assigned by the Readmission Advisory Group.

 Violations and Associated Point Ranges